clcollins/toolbox-devtools/README.md

 CONTAINER_SUBSYS="flatpak-spawn --host podman" make
 ```

-Alternatively, after entering the boostrap toolbox, you may run `./bootstrap.sh` to perform the package install and image build.

 This will create a "devtools" image locally on the Silverblue host.
 From there, you can create a "devtools" container:

 ```shell
 toolbox create devtools --image devtools:latest toolbox enter devtools
 ```

+Alternatively, after entering the boostrap toolbox, you may run `./bootstrap.sh` to perform the package install and image build, and create the devtools image in one step.

 If you desire, from inside the devtools container, you may run `make cleanup-boostrap` to remove the bootstrap toolbox.